-Australian Hottie Madi Edwards Flaunts Killer Figure In A Bikini Top & Sexy Pool Cover Up
+Australian Hottie Madi Edwards Flaunts Killer Figure In A Bikini Top & Sexy Pool Cover-Up

 Madi Edwards added some serious heat to her page with the most recent post that was shared on her Instagram feed.
 The model and social media influencer sizzled in the January 8 update, which saw her in a sexy, swim-inspired look.

-The shot captured the model posing underneath of an arching structure that was covered with stones.
-She stood in front of an iron railing, and she appeared to be posing at a home.
-The outdoor space was decorated with a few lounge chairs that were covered with white cushions.
-It looked to be a beautiful day, and there was bright, blue skies as far as the eye could see.
+The shot captured the model posing underneath an arched stone structure.
+She stood in front of an iron railing, apparently on a balcony.
+The outdoor space was decorated with a few lounge chairs covered with white cushions.
+It looked to be a beautiful day, and there was a bright, blue sky as far as the eye could see.

-Madi had her chest facing toward the camera and met the lens with an alluring stare.
+Madi faced the camera and met the lens with an alluring stare.
 She bent both of her arms at the elbows, tucking her hair behind her ears.
-The image was cropped near Madi’s waist, but her fans were still treated to a great view of her bombshell curves.
+The image was cropped near Madi's waist, but her fans were still treated to a great view of her bombshell curves.

-Madi wore her hair wet and slicked back so that it was out of her face and equal amounts spilled over her shoulders.
-She added several accessories to her outfit, including a few gold necklaces and a pair of matching earrings that provided her look with just the right amount of bling.

-Within a few short hours, Madi’s post has garnered plenty of attention from fans.
+Within a few short hours, Madi's post has garnered plenty of attention from fans.
 More than 8,000 social media users double-tapped the update, and 80-plus left comments.
-Most complimented Madi on her amazing figure while a few more simply gushed over her beauty.
+Many complimented Madi on her amazing figure while a few more simply gushed over her beauty.

 "Hello there miss Edwards.
 Looking as beautiful as ever," one follower raved alongside a series of flames.